ormorni/tau_split/README.md

 ### Example files

-Example files for chemical reaction networks can be found in the `data/test_models` directory.
+Example files for chemical reaction networks can be found in the `data/test_models` directory of the GitHub repository.
 More examples for chemical reaction networks, including the B-cell receptor network and the FceRI network, can be downloaded from `https://www.cosbi.eu/prototypes/rssa`, under "Collection of models".

-If the example file `synthesis.txt` is placed in the same directory as the `tausplit` executable, the network can be simulated for 5 seconds using
+If the example file `synthesis.txt` is placed in the same directory as the `tausplit` executable, the progress of the network over a period of 5 seconds can be simulated using
 ```
 tausplit 5 synthesis.txt
 ```

 ## Options